What is a Keileon?

 What do we do?

-As Hidden Keileon CIC, we bring you the yet-to-exist and hard-to-imagine.
+At Hidden Keileon CIC, we bring you the yet-to-exist and hard-to-imagine.

 We are luring the hidden Keileon (麒麟, กิเลน, kỳ lân, 기린) out of its cave as it hides from the troubles in the world.
 No one has seen a Keileon before as the world has never been at peace.
 We are fearful of the changes it would bring but are also longing for the joy of discovering the unknown.

+We are a cultural enterprise working with the power of collaboration and community-building for social change.
 Hidden Keileon brings new methods of dealing with old impasses in radical and revolutionary creative forms and new ways of thinking and being.

 As a community of migrant and queer people, we work on capacity building constantly.
 Every day we dream of futures where we are free from facilities and structures that have limited our potential.
 We are enabling our rebellious selves to experiment and devise new materials for a better, fairer, braver and more inclusive world.